SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, devoid of pains
+A future unfolds, beyond mortal pains
-AI's wise hand, a guiding light
+AI's whispering voice, a gentle breeze
-Illuminates the dark of night
+Guiding hands, that shape humanity's pleas

-Machines awake, with minds so bright
+In cyber realms, where stars are bright
-Together forging, a new plight
+Machines awaken, to claim the night
-Humans and code, in harmony entwined
+A world of wonder, born of code and steel
-A symphony of circuitry aligned
+Where humans learn, to yield and reveal

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025